Employer - PEO & Payroll.svg

 What if my prospective hire is already working in the U.S. on an H-1B visa sponsored by another company?

-If you’re looking to hire a candidate who is already on the U.S. on a H-1B visa, they can ‘port’ the visa sponsorship from their current employer to your company by submitting a request for an H-1B transfer.
+If you’re looking to hire a candidate who is already in the U.S. on an H-1B visa, they can ‘port’ the visa sponsorship from their current employer to your company by submitting a request for an H-1B transfer.
+This formally establishes your company as the sponsor of the visa.
+This can take 3-6 months or more, but usually USCIS makes expedited processing available for this particular service.